pawelel/my-knowledge-tree/src/site/notes/coding/Angular.md

 ```
 which creates a new object.

+## ChangeDirectionStrategy
+By default detection strategy is set to CheckAlways, which in some cases can impact on applications performance.
+You can use CheckOnce strategy using `OnPush`.
+OnPush deactivates automatic change detection and applies to all child directives.
+It cannot be overriden, however change detection can be explicitly invoked.

 ## Additional links
 [Angular - Getting started with Angular](https://angular.io/start)
 [Angular for Beginners Course (Full Front End Tutorial with Type Script)](https://www.youtube.com/watch?v=3qBXWUpoPHo)